matarui/evidencebaseddm/menu/projects.md

 Please check whether your name appears on the list of students that completed the exercise <a href="http://matarui.github.io/evidencebaseddm/assets/exercises/Exercise1_studentlist.pdf"><b>here</b></a>.

+Please check whether your name appears on the list of students that completed the exercise <a href="http://matarui.github.io/evidencebaseddm/assets/exercises/studentlist_allexercises.pdf"><b>here</b></a>.

 ## Exercise 2 (deadline May 26)
 *Literature Search: Can psychological science contribute to fighting the corona crisis?*